Why Data Warehousing is Crucial for Becoming a Digital Business

 If we use the “Google for business” analogy above, then BI is like the query results in Google – but very specific and focused.

 We’ve already touched upon some of the main benefits of data warehouses.
-But now that we’ve described a bit about the BI layer, it becomes clearer how the two concepts work powerfully in unison to help decision makers and stakeholders turn their data into competitive advantage in the market place.
+But now that we’ve described the BI layer, it becomes clearer how the two concepts work powerfully in unison to help decision-makers and stakeholders turn their data into a competitive advantage in the marketplace.

 Some of the major benefits of deploying a data warehouse into your business intelligence framework are as follows: